Looking after your information

 The following security measures help keep your data secure:

-• Access restricted to specialist teams: Study data is managed by experienced teams who are all trained to keep your data confidential.
+- Access restricted to specialist teams: Study data is managed by experienced teams who are all trained to keep your data confidential.
 We protect confidentiality by removing contact details from survey responses.
 Contact details and survey responses are managed by two separate teams.
 The Cohort Maintenance Team deals with identifiable information such as contact details.
 The Research Data Management Team manages information from survey responses.
-The CLS Records Manager holds secure scanned copies of original questionnaires and consent forms in our scanned and physical archives.

-• Data classification: Research data is classified according to sensitivity and deidentified if necessary before it is shared outside of CLS.
-Access to CLS research data is governed by the principles and procedures set out in our CLS Research Data Access Framework and CLS Data Classification Policy.
-The CLS Data Classification Policy is in place to enable CLS to manage any disclosure and sensitivity risks associated with sharing research data.
-We assess and classify our research data before sharing it with the research community.
-Data is classified, pseudonymised and de-identified before it is shared securely with researchers.
-This ensures that you (or your family, household, or partner) are not identified in any of the research data that we share with researchers, data sharing repositories or trusted research environments.
+- Data classification: Research data is classified according to sensitivity and handled in a way that protects participants’ identities before it is shared outside of CLS and with the research community.
+The principles and procedures set out in our CLS Research Data Access Framework and CLS Data Classification Policy. ensure that you (or your child, family, household, or partner) are not identified in any of the research data that we share.
 Further information is available at: https://cls.ucl.ac.uk/wp-content/uploads/2017/02/CLS_Data_Classification_Policy.pdf.

-• Technical measures: We pseudonymise and de-identify personal data before it is shared with data stores or TREs.
-This means that we remove the things that would identify you (your family, household, or partner) from our research data (such as name or address) from the survey responses provided and reduce risk of identification by combining or removing information.
+- Technical measures: Before our research data is shared with data stores or TREs, we remove the things that would identify you (your child, family, household, or partner) (such as name or address) and reduce risk of identification by combining or removing information.
 We also use security methods such as encryption when transferring personal data outside of UCL.

-• Transfer of data outside of the EEA: We put contracts in place and check that there are safeguards in place to keep your data safe before we send your data outside of the UK.
+- Transfer of data outside of the UK: We put contracts in place and check that there are safeguards in place to keep your data safe before we send your data outside of the UK.

 Policies, procedures, and training